MatteoM95/CEMS-Wildfire-Dataset/README.md

 - **GRA** (Grading): a detailed description about the severity of the burned area.

 Each product includes metadata and associated JSON files which contain geographical details about the affected areas.

-NOTE: Since I do not have the license to distribute those files then they must be retrived directly from Copenicus website
+NOTE: Since I do not have the license to distribute those files then they must be retrived directly from Copenicus website.
+I left only the folder structure in copernicusData folder.

 Those are the different grading levels of damage: